Carl J. Hartmann III | Attorney

 Letter from the Executive Director, Merrill Lynch Private Capital.
 As noted above, Hurricane Hugo struck near the end of the project requiring on-site management of both the legal and operational aspects of the resort and projects leading up to the sale by Merrill Lynch.
 As the sale progressed, and other MLPC workouts concluded, it became necessary to transfer to Merrill Lynch's New York operation and assist in other, similar matters.

-Challenges to the powers of courts, as well as confidential advice and representation of lawyers, judges and political office holders in administrative and legal proceedings -- including actions involving ethical complaints, allegations of malfeasance and abuse of authority.
+Challenges to the powers of courts, as well as confidential advice and representation of lawyers, judges and political office holders in administrative and legal proceedings -- including actions involving ethical complaints, unauthorized practice of law, allegations of malfeasance and abuse of authority.
+In an odd way, every published decision in this area is a little bit of a loss -- as the best outcome in these situations is almost always a resolution that never reaches a court or Disciplinary Counsel decision.

 In Re Sanctions Reversal, 186 F.3d 403; 44 Fed.
 R. Serv.
 3d (Callaghan) 1 (3d Cir July 30, 1999) (appellate counsel) both an attorney and his client were sanctioned for improper behavior during litigation.
 In reversing those sanctions on appeal, the Third Circuit Court of Appeals found that the court below had acted too late and without proper notice.